Homepage > Portfolio > Custom Platform for Logistics and Goods Transportation

 SOLUTION:

-The solution is built around progressive architecture: a mix of microservices and serverless functions of AWM Lambda.
+The solution is built around progressive architecture: a mix of microservices and serverless functions of AWS Lambda.
 There are many small modules and niche functions hosted in the cloud.
 All this code is connected to several comparably huge RESTful API’s called «Services».
 Let’s have a closer look:

 Core API.
 It is the primary application programming interface that interconnects all information incoming from other modules, services, and cloud functions.